SNN

 Fasullo’s research was extended in this new study to determine whether biases in biomass-burning aerosol emissions also affect warming in the tropical troposphere.

 “Our analysis shows that discontinuities in the biomass burning aerosol emissions used in model simulations affect simulated warming in the tropical troposphere,” Fasullo noted.
-“While this result is specific to NCAR’s Community Earth System Model, it is likely that this problem with biomass-burning inputs affects other as well.”
+“While this result is specific to NCAR’s Community Earth System Model, it is likely that this problem with biomass-burning inputs affects other climate models as well.”

 These two findings—reduced satellite warming from natural climate variability and overestimated model warming due to a problem in the biomass-burning aerosol forcing—largely reconcile the model-satellite discrepancy in tropical tropospheric warming.